 Composition and Basics

 Let's talk about the basics.
 What's composition when it comes to landscape photography?
 It's a visual structure.
 It's the arrangement of visual elements within a defined space that tells your story as an artist.
 There's a big difference between how you see the world and the way your camera's sensor captures it.
 This is something that people always forget before saying things like "Wow, what a great shot, but how much editing did you do?" or "That's cheating"...
 You see, your eyes are constantly stitching a panorama as you look at a scene and you see the world in a 3 dimensional form.
 Your camera is simply capturing it onto the sensor and the viewer looks at it on a cropped frame and now it has transformed into 2D.
 It's simple: A photograph will never, and I mean NEVER look the same as what you see with your eyes in person.
 All we can do as photographers is add as much depth as possible to make it look and feel closer to reality.
-And this depth is created by Dodging, Burning, Composition and Color shifting.
-Choosing the right composition is everything.
+DEPTH! that's really what you need to create in port in order for your images to pop.
+And this depth is created by dodging, burning, composition and color shifting which is going to create transitions between light to dark, cold to warm, sharp to soft, big to small, etc. Choosing the right composition is everything.
 Moving the camera ever so slightly to get a different angle of view can make or break a shot.
 You must learn how lenses see the world and open your mind!
 But don't forget, if your composition is not pleasing to the viewer, no amount of post processing can fix that.
 There's no way you can transform a terrible composition or lighting into a good one.
 That's why I always spend more than 90% of my time preparing in the field scouting for a location and finding my composition.
 The actual shoot takes very little time.
 A good way of learning composition is to study painters.
 Great painters are the ones who know how important composition is.
 It's obviously easier for them because they are in total control of the frame, when us as landscape photographers can only use what's in front of us.
 We can only move the camera until we're happy with what we have.
 That's why travelling to locations that are photogenic is essential.
 I can spend a full day hiking and exploring a location looking for a pleasing composition with leading lines, shapes, patterns and colors that work together before even thinking about pressing the shutter button.

 Every lens and I mean even that expensive Zeiss in your bag have some amount of distortion.
 While lens manufacturers can control barrel distortion to a degree, it's impossible to control perspective distortion.
 It's pure physics.
 I personally use my ultra wide angle lens almost all the time.
 While a longer telephoto lens can give you very unique compositions, I will never go anywhere in the world without my ultra-wide lens.
 It's what I use to give my foreground elements a wow factor.
 Although it has its challenges: Everything near the edges of the frame gets stretched and anything closer to the lens seems massive.
 Meanwhile, anything in the distance looks small and objects at the center of the frame get the "pincushion" effect.
 While making your foreground subjects bigger is an advantage, crushing your mountains is a massive problem because unless that mountain is right up close to my lens, it will look tiny in the photo.
 Most people zoom in a little to fix this, but once you go tighter, you lose foreground!
 So the way I deal with it is I shoot two different exposures with different focal lengths, and blend the two together in Photoshop and I will write a more in-depth article about this in the future.
 "BUT WAIT A MINUTE, THAT'S CHEATING"...
 Nope...
 Don't let anyone ever tell you that this is cheating.
 This is your work, your art, and you have the creative freedom to showcase it beautifully.
 You're simply using your skills to fix distortion.
 The mountain is naturally tall and it needs to be portrayed that way!
 If that is considered cheating, then simply taking a photograph and recording a RAW file is cheating as well!